prarthanats/ERA/S11_Assignment/README.md

 		The expansion attribute is set to 1, indicating that the number of output channels is the same as the number of input channels.

-		The __init__ method initializes the block and defines its layers: self.conv1: The first 3x3 convolutional layer with in_planes input channels and planes output channels. self.bn1: Batch normalization after the first convolutional layer. self.conv2: The second 3x3 convolutional layer with planes input channels and planes output channels. self.bn2: Batch normalization after the second convolutional layer. self.shortcut: The shortcut connection for the residual block.
+		The __init__ method initializes the block and defines its layers: self.conv1,self.conv2 : The 3x3 convolutional layer with in_planes input channels and planes output channels. self.bn1, self.bn2: Batch normalization after the convolutional layer. self.shortcut: The shortcut connection for the residual block.
 If the stride is not 1 or the number of input channels (in_planes) is not equal to self.expansion*planes, a 1x1 convolution is used to match the dimensions, followed by batch normalization.
 		The forward method defines the forward pass of the BasicBlock:
 			The input x is passed through the first convolutional layer, batch normalization, and ReLU activation.
 			The result is then passed through the second convolutional layer and batch normalization.